DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/12b-syntax-gitlab-ci-yml.markdown

 4. Using CI/CD Variables
 5. Using services
 6. Extends / Merge job
-7. Use cases to build, and publish docker images
+7. Use cases to test, build, and publish docker images